Career Change Programme for Parents Returning to Work

 Coaching sessions are not a quick fix but an investment of time, commitment, energy, and acceptance of responsibility towards your future, and how it turns out.
 Investing in coaching is your first step in taking charge of your future, and carving out a happy, fulfilling, and enjoyable career.
 The coach can not wave a magic wand (unfortunately), nor can they tell you what career path to take.
 The responsibility for making decisions ultimately remains with you, which is good, as it's your future, not theirs.
 The coach is there to facilitate your self-awareness, and help you make sense of your answers to the challenging questions they ask you, so that you can draw concrete conclusions much more easily and objectively than you would if you were trying to figure it all out on your own.

-Coaching sessions last approximately one hour, taking place once every 1-2 weeks.
-Alice’s clients are typically London-based, with session location flexible across central London (Waterloo and surrounding areas ideally).
-Telephone and Skype sessions are also available, which work just as well as face to face sessions.
+Coaching sessions last approximately 60-90 mins, taking place once every 1-2 weeks.
+Alice’s clients are typically London-based, but telephone and online (Skype & Zoom) sessions are also available, which work just as well as face to face sessions.

 Next Step?
 Arrange an Introductory Session